Food and packaging

-The goal of this focus area is to contribute to a sustainable and profitable development of the food area with grain and other plant based raw materials as base.
+The aim with research in this focus area is to contribute to the development of profitable and sustainable food products, based on grain and other plant based raw materials.

 - Fractioning of grain for innovative ingredients for healthy and delicious food